Ventrom/ng2-injectable-components/README.md

 ## About

-A project to inject Angular2 components in other components
+A project to inject components into other Angular2 components

 ## Installation